Pebhashi-Tharushika/lite-writer-text-editor/README.md

 ### Other Features
 - **Scrollable Text Area**: The text area supports scrolling for longer documents.
+- **Drag-and-Drop Support**: Drag and drop text files directly onto the editor to load and display the file content.
 ## Installation
 1. Clone the repository:
     ```bash